Aryan8912/System-Design_Interview/README.md

 Hi my Fellow Developers this repo is for all you need to know about System Design if you read this repo you will be a master in System Design

+# Load Balancer
+A load balancer is a critical component in distributed computing and networking that plays a central role in distributing incoming network traffic or requests across multiple servers or nodes in a way that optimizes resource utilization, maximizes throughput, minimizes response time, and ensures high availability and reliability.
+Load balancers are essential for several reasons in distributed systems:

+*1. Distribution of Workload:* Load balancers evenly distribute incoming requests or network traffic across multiple servers.
+This distribution prevents any single server from becoming overwhelmed with requests while others remain underutilized.
+This balance optimizes the overall system's performance and ensures that resources are used efficiently.

+*2. High Availability:* Load balancers enhance system availability by spreading traffic across multiple servers.
+If one server becomes unavailable due to hardware failure, maintenance, or other reasons, the load balancer can redirect traffic to healthy servers.
+This results in increased fault tolerance and reduced downtime.

+*3. Scalability:* As traffic to a system grows, adding more servers or nodes can help handle the increased load.
+Load balancers make it easy to scale horizontally by accommodating new servers seamlessly.
+This scalability is essential for systems that experience variable or unpredictable workloads.

+*4. Redundancy:* Load balancers can be configured with redundant components to ensure high availability.
+If the primary load balancer fails, a secondary one can take over without service interruption.

+*5. Session Persistence:* In some cases, it's necessary to maintain session persistence, ensuring that a user's requests are consistently routed to the same server.
+Load balancers can be configured to support session affinity, which is important for applications that require stateful sessions.

+*6. Health Checks:* Load balancers monitor the health of backend servers by periodically sending health checks or probes.
+If a server fails to respond or exhibits performance issues, the load balancer can automatically remove it from the pool of available servers until it recovers.

+*7. Security:* Load balancers can act as a security barrier by hiding the internal infrastructure details from external users.
+They can also perform tasks like SSL termination, which offloads the SSL/TLS encryption and decryption process from backend servers, reducing their computational burden.

+*8. Traffic Management:* Load balancers can route traffic based on various criteria, such as round-robin (equal distribution), weighted distribution (assigning different weights to servers), IP-based routing, and content-based routing (routing based on content type or URL path).

+*9. Content Caching:* Some load balancers have built-in caching capabilities.
+They can cache static content like images or frequently accessed data to reduce the load on backend servers and improve response times.

+*10. Disaster Recovery:* Load balancers can help with disaster recovery scenarios by rerouting traffic to backup data centers or locations in case of catastrophic failures or network issues.

+*11. Global Server Load Balancing (GSLB):* GSLB extends load balancing to a global scale, distributing traffic across multiple data centers or geographic regions.
+This improves application performance, resilience, and disaster recovery capabilities.

+In summary, load balancers are essential components in distributed systems because they ensure high availability, reliability, and optimal performance by distributing traffic across multiple servers or nodes.
+They play a crucial role in scaling applications, managing network resources, and providing fault tolerance in modern distributed computing environments.

 # ACID Properties in System Design:
 ACID properties are a set of principles that guarantee reliable processing of database transactions.
 They are crucial for ensuring data integrity and consistency in relational databases, especially in the presence of errors, power failures, and other anomalies.
 ACID stands for Atomicity, Consistency, Isolation, and Durability.